XMLTV/xmltv/README.md

 ## Known issues

-If a full HTTP URL to the XMLTV.dtd is provided in the DOCTYPE declaration of an XMLTV document, be aware that it is possible for the link to instead redirect to a page for accepting cookies.
+If a full HTTP URL to the XMLTV.dtd is provided in the DOCTYPE declaration of an XMLTV document, please be aware that it is possible for the link to instead redirect to a page for accepting cookies.
 Such cookie-acceptance pages are more common in Europe, and can result in applications being unable to parse the file.

+## License

+XMLTV is free software, distributed under the GNU General Public License, version 2.
+Please see [COPYING](COPYING) for more details.

-## Author and copying
+## Authors

-This is free software distributed under the GPL, see COPYING.
-There are many who have contributed code: they are credited in individual source files and in the [authors](authors.txt) mapping file.
+There have been many contributors to XMLTV.
+Where possible they are credited in individual source files and in the [authors](authors.txt) mapping file.

 ## Resources

+### GitHub

+Our [GitHub project](https://github.com/XMLTV/xmltv) contains all source code, issues and Pull Requests.

+### Project Wiki

 We have a project [web page and wiki](http://www.xmltv.org)

+### Mailing Lists

 We run the following mailing lists: